-- 000-009 Basic skills courses not applicable to the Associate degree. - 010-099 Multipurpose courses, sometimes applicable to the Associate degree, not generally applicable to the baccalaureate degree. - Basic lower division courses applicable to both the Associate and the 100-299 baccalaureate degrees.
+000-009 Basic skills courses not applicable to the Associate degree.

+010-099 Multipurpose courses. sometimes applicable to the Associate degree. sometimes not. but not generally applicable to the baccalaureate degree.

+100-299 Basic lower division courses usually applicable to both the Associate and the baccalaureate degrees.

-Course Transferability:
+Transferability: Course

-All courses numbered 100 through 299 are acceptable for at least elective credit at the California State University (CSU).
+Most courses numbered 100 through 299 are acceptable for at least elective credit at the California State University (CSU).
 Courses acceptable at the University of California have UC printed directly beneath the title of the course.
-If UC is followed by an asterisk, (\) there is a limitation on the credit allowed.
+If UC is followed by an asterisk, () there is a limitation on the credit allowed.
 For specific details, check with a counselor.
+All courses applicable to the Associate degree are so indicated.